Skip to main content Skip to footer

 Download PDF - Return to Activity Following Neck Dissection

-This involves removing the enlarged cancerous lymph nodes, together with other lymph nodes in the same region of the neck.
+This involves removing the enlarged cancerous lymph node(s), together with other lymph nodes in the same region of the neck.

 Download PDF - Tonsillectomy